Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 Multi-Step RAG addresses these limitations by introducing iterative retrieval and reasoning.
 Instead of stopping after one retrieval, it continues the process in multiple steps:

-• It first retrieves documents using the original query.
+• Retrieve documents using the original query

 Multi-Step RAG Architecture